youcef0districts/TEST/White paper Markdown.md

 ## Transactions And blocks

  Transactions on the 3DCoin blockchain are specified to be unalterable and instantaneous.
-The parsed script of each transaction and the API parameters determines how the transaction will be redeemed.
+The parsed script of each transaction and the API parameters determine how the transaction will be redeemed.

  Transactions can be used to facilitate any transfer (or store) of value, as is in token distributions, online betting game systems or a simple payment for your morning cup of coffee.
 They are also used for the management of the 3D world objects and the DAPPs through scripted Tokens.